jays-codes/ud-microservices-springboot/README.md

 List below ARE NOT NOTES.
 They are topics covered as of latest.

 proj: configserver (springboot 3.2.5 : jdk21, mvn, jar | Config Server, spring boot actuator)
+- removed <from> in jib plugin is this is causing the curl to not be recognized
 - updated jib version; added jib dep for configserver
 - modified yml to monitor liveness, readiness
 - added dependency: spring-cloud-config-monitor; setup github webhook